DiveshC/demosaic_ml/README.md

 ```

 ### File structure
-There are 2 main files, the demosaic.py and a utils.py.
+There are 2 main files, the demosaic.py and a train.py.
+There is also a utils directory containning custom helper functions.
 Heres a quick breakdown of the purpose of each:
 - demosaic.py for the interpolation of data and generating output rgb image
+- train.py loads reference image and preforms Least squares algorithm to generate coefficients
+- utils/regression.py has some helper functions for generating coefs and also loading patches
-- utils.py contains helper functions for the demosaicing
+- utils/support.py some more helper functions for basic operations

 The utils functions are imported in demosaic.py.